 Even managing my homework time was all on me.
-No one checked to see whether it was done.
-It was just expected to get done.
-By the time I entered college and even the workforce, I knew how to manage my time and tasks well.
+No one checked to see whether it was done—it was just expected to get done.
+By the time I entered college and the workforce, I knew how to manage my time and tasks well.

 Adults need to manage their own tasks, whether it’s school work or things on their to-do list.
 And the only way to learn this skill is to practice it early on.

-What you can do now: Establish routines so your child will start tasks without you having to remind her.
-For instance, set aside a regular homework time after snack time.
-Have her make her bed soon after waking up.
-Routines will take you out of the equation as she learns to do things herself.
+What you can do now: Establish routines so your child will start tasks without you having to remind him.
+For instance, set aside a regular homework time after snack time, and have him make his bed soon after waking up.
+Routines will take you out of the equation as he learns to do things himself.

-Once this is in place and your child is old enough, don’t remind her to do her homework.
-This can be hard, especially when you know she still needs to do it but isn’t doing it.
-Resist the urge to save her from mistakes and allow her to experience the consequences.
+Once this is in place and he’s old enough, don’t remind him to do his homework.
+This can be hard, especially when you know he still needs to do it but isn’t doing it.
+Resist the urge to save him from mistakes and allow him to experience the consequences.

-And don’t correct or do her homework for her.
-Instead, allow her to try it all on her own and ask you for guidance.
-A good homework assignment is one she can do mostly on her own.
+And don’t correct or do his homework for him.
+Instead, allow him to try it all on his own and ask you for guidance.
+A good homework assignment is one he can do mostly on his own.

 4. Do chores

 Your child shouldn’t learn how to do laundry at 18-years-old.
-An independent adult should be able to do basic chores all on her own.
-This includes laundry, cooking, cleaning, maintenance and repairs.
+An independent adult should be able to do basic chores all on her own, including laundry, cooking, cleaning, maintenance, and repairs.

-Parents might think they’re helping their adult children by doing chores for them.
-But they’re holding them back from learning basic life skills kids their age should know.
-And they don’t allow their kids the feeling of accomplishment for doing it on their own.
+We might think we’re helping our kids by doing chores for them, but we’re holding them back from learning life skills they should know by now.
+We also don’t allow them the feeling of accomplishment for doing it on their own.

 What you can do now: Make your kids do chores!
 Start early, even if you think it’s too early.
 A toddler can help put toys back in a box or bring you a stuffed animal to store away.

 Like routines, make chores an everyday thing.
-Don’t treat them as a drag, but rather a necessary task like taking a bath or eating.
-And don’t give rewards.
-Kids should pitch in not for external rewards like allowances but the joy of helping others.
+Don’t treat them as a drag, but a necessary task like taking a bath or eating.
+Don’t give rewards, either.
+They should pitch in not for external rewards like allowances but the joy and responsibility of helping others.

-The best tip?
-Have your kids pitch in even when it’s not their mess to clean up.
+And have them pitch in even when it’s not their mess to clean up.
 Sometimes you’ll hear kids whine because they don’t want to fix the mess a sibling made.
 Focus less on whose mess it is and instead teach the value of helping others.
-If one child spills a cup of water, encourage others to gather rags and help wipe.
+If one child spills a cup of water, encourage others to gather rags to help wipe.

 5. Handle personal problems

 Do you know adults who crumble because of a nasty interaction with others?
-Maybe their boss embarrassed them in front of coworkers.
-Or they don’t know what to make of their roommate’s comment.
-Maybe they got in a fight with a friend and still can’t figure out how to resolve it.
+Their boss embarrassed them in front of coworkers, or they don’t know what to make of their roommate’s comment.
+They got in a fight with a friend and still can’t figure out how to resolve it.

-Now, I try to guide them through the process of resolving their own conflicts.
-I’ll tell the child who came up to me to tell his brother what he just said.
+Now, I try to guide them through the process of resolving their conflicts.
 This encourages them to acknowledge how they feel to other people.

 Other times, I’ll ask them what they should do.
-So if a child says, “He won’t leave me alone!”
+If one says, “He won’t leave me alone!”
 I’ll respond with, “What should you do about it?”
 I want them to develop critical thinking to form their own responses.

 If the situation gets out of hand, then I step in.
-For instance, the offender might still not give up the toy he just took from his brother.
-Or worse, they’re about to hurt one another or themselves.
+The offender might still not give up the toy he just took from his brother, or they’re about to hurt one another or themselves.
 But I try to let them figure it out first before stepping in and telling them what to do.

 6. Cope with life’s ups and downs

-Many of us still struggle with managing life’s lows in particular.
-We feel helpless and can’t seem to pick ourselves up.
-We lack the grit and perseverance we need to keep going.
+Adults need to cope with changes in their lives, from staying humble when they win to picking themselves up when they’re at their lowest.
+But many of us still struggle with managing life’s lows in particular.
+We feel helpless and lack the grit and perseverance we need to keep going.

 What you can do now: Allow your child to struggle.
-Don’t save her from every frustration, sadness or awkward moment she faces.
-Let her create a terrible art project because she didn’t prepare for it.
-It’s really okay if things don’t go their way.
+Don’t save him from every frustration, sadness, or awkward moment he faces.
+Let him create a terrible art project because he didn’t prepare for it—it’s really okay if things don’t go his way.

-Encourage your child to figure it out.
-Ask them what they can do better next time.
-What would make them feel better or help them get out of their mess?
+Encourage him to figure it out.
+Ask him what he can do better next time, what would make him feel better, or what he can do to get out of this mess.

-And allow her to feel difficult emotions.
-We’re so quick to brush aside sadness and tell them to cheer up.
+And allow him to feel difficult emotions.
+We’re so quick to brush aside challenging feelings and tell them to cheer up.
 We get impatient when they still feel upset and tell them to stop crying already.
 And we don’t give them the space and time to sit with their feelings.